The 2022 round has now closed.

 For any queries or more information please email: firstname.lastname@example.org

-Once you have submitted your application we will confirm we have received your application.
-If necessary, we will ask you if we need more information or to clarify anything that is unclear.
+We will confirm we have received your application.
+If necessary, we will ask you for more information or to clarify anything that is unclear.

-A panel will then meet to review all of the applications and decide which ones will receive an award.
+A panel will then meet to review the applications and recommend Awards.

-We will get in touch with everyone who has applied to confirm the outcome of their application, approximately 6-8 weeks after the applications close.
+We will get in touch you to confirm the outcome of your application, approximately 6-8 weeks after the applications close.

-If you are awarded the monies you have applied for, you will be expected to briefly report on the outcomes of your learning – for your learners, your school, other teachers involved in the learning and yourself.
+If you receive an award, you will be expected to briefly report on the outcomes of your learning – for your learners, your school, other teachers involved in the learning and yourself.
 This will be expected at the conclusion of your learning.

 How much can I apply for?